segmentio/segment-docs/src/unify/profiles-sync/tables.md

 As a result, this table contains information about the creation and merging of profiles, as well as the specific events that triggered those changes.

-Using the profile merge scenario, Segment would generate three new entries to this table:
+Using the events from the profile merge case study, Segment would generate three new entries to this table:

 <div style="overflow-x:auto;" markdown=1>